Park-J-lab/JobChaser/README.md

 $ conda install beautifulsoup4
 $ conda install -c conda-forge selenium

-Numpy
-Pandas
-xlwt
-xlrd
-matplotlib
-beautifulsoup4
-selenium

-Selenium Installation
+### Selenium Installation
-You should do this first,plz
+You should do this first, plz
  $ conda install selenium
-You need to pay attention to the Webdriver
+You need to pay attention to the Webdriver: https://selenium-python.readthedocs.io/install

 We tested ChromeDriver and FirefoxDriver on MAC and Windows, and we recommend you: